Meagan Grunwald: ‘Forbidden’ Love Between Cop Killer, Baby-Faced Utah Teen On ID

 What officers didn’t know at the time was that Meagan Grunwald and Jose Angel Garcia Juaregui were madly in love.
 Jose had completely transfixed his young lover, using his street smarts and prison swagger to sweep her off of her feet.
 But their love was about to come to a screeching halt after Juaregui learned that his parole officer had taken out a warrant for his arrest.
 In other words, Jose Angel Garcia Juaregui was headed back to prison.

 It was by pure chance that Cory Wride happened upon Meagan Grunwald and Jose Juaregui that day in Eagle Mountain.
-What had started out as a welfare check, changed after Wride became suspicious of the pair.
+What had started out as a welfare check changed after Wride became suspicious of the pair.
 While he ran their information, Jose Angel Garcia Juaregui knew it was just a matter of time before the cop learned that he had been given a fake name.

 In an effort to save himself and his relationship with Meagan Grunwald, Juaregui shot Wride.
 Jose Angel Garcia Juaregui was eventually chased down and killed as he tried to flee with Meagan Grunwald by his side.